Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Wraith.md

 "cr": "5"
 "traits":
 - "desc": "The wraith can move through other creatures and objects as if they were\
     \ difficult terrain.
-It takes dice: 1d10|avg (1d10) force damage if it ends\
+It takes dice:1d10|text(5) (1d10) force damage if it\
-    \ its turn inside an object."
+    \ ends its turn inside an object."
   "name": "Incorporeal Movement"
 - "desc": "While in sunlight, the wraith has disadvantage on attack rolls, as well\
     \ as on Wisdom ([[/5.
 Mechanics/Rules/Skills.md#Perception|Perception]]) checks that\
     \ rely on sight."
   "name": "Sunlight Sensitivity"
 "actions":
-- "desc": "Melee Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft., one creature.\
+- "desc": "Melee Weapon Attack: dice: d20+6 (+6) to hit, reach 5 ft., one creature.\
-    \ Hit: dice: 4d8 + 3|avg (4d8 + 3) necrotic damage.
-The target must succeed\
+    \ Hit: dice:4d8 + 3|text(21) (4d8 + 3) necrotic damage.
+The target must\
-    \ on a DC 14 Constitution saving throw or its hit point maximum is reduced by\
+    \ succeed on a DC 14 Constitution saving throw or its hit point maximum is reduced\
-    \ an amount equal to the damage taken.
-This reduction lasts until the target finishes\
+    \ by an amount equal to the damage taken.
+This reduction lasts until the target\
-    \ a long rest.
-The target dies if this effect reduces its hit point maximum to\
+    \ finishes a long rest.
+The target dies if this effect reduces its hit point maximum\
-    \ 0."
+    \ to 0."
   "name": "Life Drain"
 - "desc": "The wraith targets a humanoid within 10 feet of it that has been dead for\
     \ no longer than 1 minute and died violently.
 The target's spirit rises as a [[5.
 Mechanics/Bestiary/Undead/Specter.md|specter]]\